honeybadger-io/honeybadger-elixir/README.md

 ### 1. Install the package

+Prerequistes: minimum of Elixir 1.0 and Erlang 18.0

 Add the Honeybadger package to `deps/0` and `application/0` in your application's `mix.exs` file and run `mix do deps.get, deps.compile`